X-Microsystems/xmicro-6502-software/projects/cf-bootloader/readme.txt

 executes it.
 Although this ROM does some initialization, the system should be considered uninitialized at the beginning of execution.

+In its present state, the XMICRO-MEMORY card must be present in Slot 1.

 Error Codes
 -----------------------------------